jump-dev/JuMP.jl/docs/src/background/should_i_use.md

 !!! note
     `Convex.jl` is also built on MathOptInterface, and shares the same set of underlying solvers.
-However, you input problems differenly, and Convex.jl checks that the problem is DCP.
+However, you input problems differently, and Convex.jl checks that the problem is DCP.